top of page

 Increasing in-store foot traffic is a challenge nearly every retailer faces.
 This can be made even more difficult in highly competitive markets or when your location is off the beaten path.

 Traditional ads in newspapers, on billboards, or in coupon magazines have been a mainstay with local retailers.
-The problem is that they use a spray and pray approach.
-Only a small percentage of people who see those ads will actually be interested and only a percentage of those users will ever come into your store.
+The problem is that they use a mass-marketing approach.
+Everyone in the area is served the ad regardless of who they are, their behaviors, or interests.
+So, only a small percentage of people who see those ads will actually be interested.
+And, only a small percentage of those users will ever come into your store.
 This results in a lot of wasted time and money.

 Local digital ads, on the other hand, have the unique ability to reach just the right people, in just the right place, at just the right time.
-Most importantly, digital ads can be tracked and measured so you know exactly how many people that saw your ads came into your store.
+Most importantly, digital ads can be tracked and measured so you know how many people visited your location after seeing an ad.

 1. Competitive Geo-Fencing Ads

-What better way to find new customers than to reach individuals who shop at your competitor's locations.
-For example, a new coffee shop could reach people who commonly visit other locally-owned coffee shops as well as Starbucks and Caribou Coffee.
+What better way to find new customers than to reach individuals who shop at your competitors' locations?
+For example, a new coffee shop could target people who commonly visit other locally-owned coffee shops as well as Starbucks and Caribou Coffee.

-There are some amazing platforms such as Reveal Mobile and Demand Local that use geolocation tracking tools to identify each person who has visited your competitor's specific locations.
-You're then able to use these audiences on a number of different platforms to serve ads such as Facebook and LinkedIn or a handful of DSPs.
+There are amazing platforms that use geolocation tracking tools to identify each person who has visited your competitors' specific locations.
+You can then use these audiences on various platforms to serve ads, such as Facebook, LinkedIn, or a handful of DSPs.

 The options for this type of geo-fencing are endless.
-You can collect an audience of any location you can think of that would be interested in coming to your retail location.
-We've done this in the past to help a dog groomer reach shoppers at big-box pet food stores and dog parks, a health food store target people visiting nearby gyms, and even help a campus restaurant reach people who had attended the big game at a nearby stadium.
+You can collect an audience from any location you can think of that would be interested in visiting your retail location.
+We've used this strategy in the past to help a dog groomer target shoppers at big-box pet food stores and dog parks, a health food store to reach people visiting nearby gyms, and even a campus restaurant to reach people who had attended a big game at a nearby stadium.

-Not only can you reach these people with extremely relevant ads, but you can also track exactly how many people who saw your ads then came into your store by setting your location as a "conversion".
+Not only can you reach these people with extremely relevant ads, but you can also track exactly how many people who saw your ads then came into your store by setting your location as a "conversion."
 Yes, you can actually measure the impact of these ads.
-Combine these tactics with an in-store promotion code or offer and you can even tie this foot traffic to sales and measure your true return on investment.
+Combine these tactics with an in-store promotion code or offer, and you can even tie this foot traffic to coupon redemptions (and therefore sales) and measure your true return on investment.

 2. Past Shopper Retargeting Ads